- Our Work

 Brad is the co-author of Environmental Law in South Carolina, now in its fourth edition, as well as numerous articles in legal journals on environmental and natural resource protection issues.

-Brad is the recipient of numerous awards, including The Order of the Palmetto (South Carolina’s highest civilian award), the Environmental Awareness Award from the South Carolina General Assembly, the Southern Environmental Leadership Award from the Southern Environmental Law Center, the Roosevelt-Ashe Society’s Outstanding Conservationist Award, the Conservation Stewardship Achievement Award from the South Carolina Aquarium, the “E-Chievement Award” from the E-Town national radio show, a Conservation Commendation from the National Garden Club of America, the Distinguished Alumnus Award from Leadership Greenville, the Harriet Keyserling Conservation Advocacy Award from the Conservation Voters of South Carolina, the George B. Hartzog Award from Clemson University, the Best Friend of the Reedy River Award from Friends of the Reedy River, and the Outstanding Achievement in Environmental Awareness Award from the South Carolina Daughters of the American Revolution.
+Brad is the recipient of numerous awards and honors, including The Order of the Palmetto (South Carolina’s highest civilian award); the Environmental Awareness Award from the South Carolina General Assembly; the Southern Environmental Leadership Award from the Southern Environmental Law Center; the Roosevelt-Ashe Society’s Outstanding Conservationist Award; the Conservation Stewardship Achievement Award from the South Carolina Aquarium; the “E-Chievement Award” from the E-Town national radio show; the Distinguished Alumnus Award from Leadership Greenville; the Harriet Keyserling Conservation Advocacy Award from the Conservation Voters of South Carolina; the George B. Hartzog Award from Clemson University; the Extraordinary Achievement Award from Upstate Forever; recognition by The Greenville News as a Community Hero; the Best Friend of the Reedy River Award from Friends of the Reedy River; the naming of a stretch of the Reedy River in his honor; induction into both the Greenville High School Hall of Fame and the Greenville County School District Hall of Fame; the Community Patron Award from the American Institute of Architects (Greenville chapter); the Outstanding Achievement in Environmental Awareness Award from the South Carolina Daughters of the American Revolution; and a Conservation Commendation from the National Garden Club of America.
 In addition, he received an honorary doctorate in humanities from Furman University for his work and accomplishments in the sustainable development and conservation fields.